petyaracz/RaczRebrus2024/Readme.md

 ## Research questions

 Our focus is the back-front variation in back vowel + \<e\> stems.
+These stems do not show free variation but rather exhibit stochastic patterns.
+The role of the stem as a context for these patterns has been relatively well understood (Hayes Siptár Londe, Rebrus Törkenczy, Lukács).
+Our analysis focusses on the role of the suffix.

-We have the following questions:
+We have three research questions:

-1. Is variation sensitive to the stem?
-2. Is variation sensitive to the suffix?
-3. How should variation be lexically specified?
+1. Does the suffix exert an influence on back/front variation?
+2. How do lexical patterns explain this influence?
+3. What is the best way to represent these patterns to provide explanatory adequacy?

 In order to address these questions, we compiled a dataset of variable Hungarian back vowel + \<e\> noun stems.